 The instructional design for this course is group paced.
-The Advanced Field Medical Support Systems (AFMSS) course consolidates formal training requirements for Air Force, Army, and Navy biomedical equipment technicians that are either tasked for an imminent contingency, or are provisioned for one, and/ or for readiness skill verification training.
-The course provides realistic contingency, operational, and maintenance refresher training on equipment not normally operated at a peacetime facility.
+The Advanced Field Medical Support Systems (AFMSS) course consolidates formal training requirements for Air Force, Army, and Navy biomedical equipment maintenance technicians that are either tasked for an imminent contingency, or are provisioned for one, and/or for readiness skill verification training.
+The course is group paced and provides realistic contingency, operational, and maintenance refresher training on equipment not normally operated at a peacetime facility.